 In the UK we like to keep hold of things.
-Many of our possessions have strong sentimental value, many of us keep collectables, and we all keep things that we might not need (or have room for) now, but that may come in handy in the future.
+Many of our possessions have strong sentimental value, many of us keep collectables, and we all keep things that we might not need (or have room for) now, which is when you start to think about long term storage that may come in handy.

 We asked the people of Britain what they’d put in a time capsule to be opened in a century, and here’s the top 10 items people came up with!

 In the last 15 years we’ve had four royal weddings and have witnessed the birth of Prince William’s three children and we know Prince Harry’s first is on the way – so our love for the royals has really flourished recently.
 We love seeing them in the media and hearing about everything they do – so it’s only natural that 17% of Brits would put some Royal family memorabilia in their time capsule!

 Politics has always been a hot topic for Brits, but since the referendum in 2016, Brexit hasn’t left the media.
 The topic has divided the country, and so has the political actions that have followed it.
 Almost 1 in 5 (18%) of Brits would put a summary of the current political climate in their time capsule – who knows if they will be able to get their head around it though!

 When storing your champagne, you should lay the bottles down horizontally.
 If kept upright, the cork could dry out and deteriorate, spoiling the champagne.
 Kept on its side, and the cork will remain moist and the bottle will last longer.

 7. A Kindle

 When Kindles first debuted, many Brits were impressed by this technology that freed us from carrying around bulky books.
 They were extremely popular, and most households definitely have a kindle – but in 100 years time, will this technology be completely obsolete?
 Over one in 5 (22%) Brits think their Kindles would make a good addition to a centenary time capsule.